The MonkMakes Power for micro:bit opens up lots of ways of powering your micro:bit.

 Higher micro:bit 3V output Current

 When powered from USB power, your micro:bit can only supply a maximum of 90mA of current through its 3V connector.
 This means that powering Neopixel LED displays or servomotors that need more current, may not work, or be reliable.
-The MonkMakes Power for micro:bit boosts this maximum output current to a much more respectable 700mA.
-Enough to power far more Neopixels (the exact number depends on LED brightness) but // todo – verify max number at full brightness//.
+The MonkMakes Power for micro:bit boosts this maximum output current to a much more respectable 200mA.
+Enough to power far more Neopixels (the exact number depends on LED brightness) but you should be fine with 20 or 30 Neopixels if you drop the brightness a bit.
+If you try to draw too much current the regulator will reduce the current to protect itself from burning out.

 Using Bigger Batteries